 '''

+averaged_scan = scans.average_pol(mask,weight)

+where:

+Parameters:

+An optional mask defining the region, where the

+mask:

+averaging will be applied.
+The output will have all

+specified points masked.

+weight:

+Weighting scheme. 'none' (default), 'var' (1/var(spec)

 weighted), or 'tsys' (1/Tsys2 weighted)

 Example:

 spave = stave.average_pol(weight='tsys')

 One can also average scans over time using sd.average_time:

 sd.average_time(scantable,mask,scanav,weight,align)

 where:

 Parameters:

 one scan or comma separated scans

-mask: an optional mask (only used for 'var' and 'tsys' weighting)
+an optional mask (only used for 'var' and 'tsys' weighting)

+mask:

+True averages each scan separately.

 scanav:

-True averages each scan separately.

 False (default) averages all scans together,

 Weighting scheme.

 weight:

 'none'

 (mean no weight)

 'var'

 (1/var(spec) weighted)

-'tsvs'

-(1/Tsys2 weighted)
+'tsys' (1/Tsys2 weighted)

+'tint' (integration time we

 'tint'

 (integration time weighted)

-'tintsys'

-(Tint/Tsys2)
+'tintsys' (Tint/Tsys2)

 'median'

 ( median averaging)

 align:

 align the spectra in velocity before averaging.
 It takes

 the time of the first spectrum in the first scantable

 as reference time.

 Example:

 stave = sd.average_time(scans, weight='tintsys')

 '''